Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Stochastic Electromagnetic MIMO Channel Model

-There is a 2D counterpart to the 3D theory presented in this paper, where linear arrays rather than rectangular ones are considered; see \cite[Sec~VIII]{PizzoIT21}.
-In this case, a similar representation of $\vect{H}$ is obtained, which is reminiscent of the virtual channel representation pioneered in~\cite{Sayeed2002,Veeravalli}.
-Both provide an angular decomposition of the 2D MIMO channel over a fixed sets of directions and are specified by statistically-independent random coefficients.
-However, the Fourier plane-wave model differs from the virtual channel representation in several aspects: $(i)$ it is derived from the physics principles of wave propagation and it is thus valid also in the near-field propagation region; $(ii)$ it models planar and volumetric arrays of arbitrary geometry operating in a general 3D propagation environment; $(iii)$ it reveals the lower-dimensionality of the angular description for electromagnetic channels, i.e., only $n_rn_s$ (rather than $N_rN_s$) coupling coefficients contain the essential information; $(iv)$ it supports the physical model with a statistical analysis that is built upon a closed-form expression of the power spectral density of a random electromagnetic channel.
+There is a 2D counterpart to the 3D theory presented in this paper, where wave propagation takes place on a 2D plane rather than a 3D space; see \cite{PizzoJSAC20,PizzoIT21}.
+In this case, a similar representation of $\vect{H}$ is obtained, which is reminiscent of the virtual channel representation in~\cite{Sayeed2002,Veeravalli}.
+Both provide an angular decomposition of a 2D MIMO channel over a fixed sets of directions that are specified by statistically-independent random coefficients.
+However, the Fourier plane-wave model differs from the virtual channel representation in several aspects: \emph{i}) it is derived from the physics principles of wave propagation and it is thus valid also in the near-field propagation region; \emph{ii}) it models planar and volumetric arrays of arbitrary geometry operating in a 3D propagation environment; \emph{iii}) it reveals the lower-dimensionality of the angular description for electromagnetic channels, i.e., only $n_R n_S$ (rather than $N_R N_S$) coupling coefficients contain the essential information; \emph{iv}) it supports the physical model with a statistical analysis that is built upon a closed-form expression of the power spectral density of an electromagnetic random channel.